Financial-Times/origami/MIGRATION.md

 ## Migrating from v3 to v4

+Tooltip typography is now included by default, and no longer inherits typography from its container.
+Confirm tooltip typography is correct for your project.
+If possible remove custom CSS which sets tooltip typography.

 ### Mixins

 - The `oTooltips` mixin now includes all styles required for tooltips.
 See the [Sass documentation](README.md#sass) for information on the new parameters